-Appendix C

-Reporting a Safeguarding Concern outside the Tennis Environment
+Appendix C: Reporting a Safeguarding Concern outside the Club Environment

-What to do if a concern originates outside the tennis environment (e.g. at home, school or in the community) andis identified within a tennis setting.
+What to do if you are worried that a child is being abused outside the Club environment (e.g. at home, school or in the community) but the concern is identified through the child's involvement in tennis.